 Duct-taped holes in down jackets, busted-out toes in hiking boots, crampon-slashed pant cuffs—wear and tear can feel like a badge of honor in its own small way, a testament to the good times had and hard work done.
 It’s a sign that the gear was the perfect companion for all kinds of adventures, good enough to use over and over and over.
-Damage just happens when you play hard, like holes in the knees of your jeans as a kid.
+But if those holes come from poor manufacturing?
+That’s not nearly as cool.

-The thing is, we don’t all have an extra $400 laying around to replace our Arc’teryx rain jacket when we bust a seam.
-Arc’teryx doesn’t want you to have to shell it out, either.
-That’s why they–and plenty of other outdoor brands–have either a full or limited lifetime warranty.
+The thing is, we don’t all have an extra $400 laying around to replace a rain jacket that busts a seam too soon.
+Plenty of outdoor brands have either a full or limited lifetime warranty.
 It may sound like a marketing ploy when you see it on a website, but the warranties offered by the companies below mean they’ll help you–for free or for a small charge–keep your gear in top condition as long as you can play outside in it.

 Before you send in your gear, a few things to remember: The brand decides whether that rip in your pants came from “normal” wear-and-tear, misuse, or a manufacturing defect, and the definition of “lifetime” varies.
 Most brands agree that it doesn’t mean your lifetime, but the expected lifetime of a product.
 Just a few companies promise their gear will serve you until you’re old and gray.

 It’s up to them to decide whether you get a brand-new sleeping bag/tent/water bottle in the mail, so be honest and considerate when returning gear for warranty.
 Send it in clean.
 And if you’re not sure you’re covered?
 Just try.
 The people behind these brands play hard, too.
 They get it.
 We’ve heard countless stories of unexpected, unbelievably great customer service.